zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - When you pray for rain, you gotta deal with the mud too.

+##### Dopamine Nation: Finding Balance in the Age of Indulgence

+- An expected reward that fails to materialize is worse than a reward that was never anticipated in the first place.

 ##### Eliezer Yudkowsky (Rationality: From AI to Zombies)